takram-design-engineering/three-geospatial/packages/clouds/README.md

 altitude: number = 0
 ```

-The altitude of the bottom of the cloud layer, measured from the ellipsoid surface.
+The altitude of the bottom of the cloud layer, measured from the ellipsoid surface in meters.

 #### _layer_.height